Divya-Devanand/react-2048/README.md

 - run npm install
 - then --> npm start (http://localhost:3000/)
 - A page with input field opens up
 - onKeyDown event is passed in input field.
-Open the console in the web page.
 - click on the input field and press the arrow keys.
-- every time an arrow key is pressed, a new array is printed in the console.
-- the array can be tracked this way
+The matrix updates as the arrow keys are pressed
+- The matrix updates as the arrow keys are pressed